What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 • Malfunctions of the gastrointestinal tract and digestive system.

-• Cold symptoms (fever, chills), not dependent on the season or external factors.
+• Cold symptoms (fever, chills), independent of the time of year or external factors.

-• Presence of blood components in feces and urine.
+• The presence of blood components in stool and urine.

 • Hemorrhages begin in large joints: knee, hip and shoulder.
-Most often, they are supplemented by pain, fever, swelling and decreased mobility.
-It is important to understand that the described effects do not appear immediately, but after 8-12 hours, since at the time of injury, platelets are included in the work.
+Most often they are accompanied by pain, fever, swelling and decreased mobility.
+It is important to understand that the described effects do not appear immediately, but after 8-12 hours, since at the time of injury platelets are activated.

-• Collecting an anamnesis to determine the presence of hemophilia in relatives.
+• Taking anamnesis to determine the presence of hemophilia in relatives.

-• An in-depth general examination (the presence of abrasions, cuts and bruises; the condition of the joints and organs of the gastrointestinal tract).
+• In-depth general examination (presence of abrasions, cuts and bruises; condition of joints and gastrointestinal tract organs).

 • Specialized study of blood parameters for coagulation.

-• Determination of the level of activity of VII, IX and XI clotting factors.
+• Determination of the level of activity of clotting factors VII, IX and XI.

-• Consultation of narrow specialists: surgeon, hematologist, traumatologist, orthopedist, gastroenterologist, genetics.
+• Consultation with specialized specialists: surgeon, hematologist, traumatologist, orthopedist, gastroenterologist, geneticist.

-Qualified differential diagnosis is of great importance, since thrombocytopenic purpura, von Willebrand's disease or thrombosthenia (Glantzman's disease) can be disguised as hemophilia.
+A qualified differential diagnosis is of great importance, since thrombocytopenic purpura, von Willebrand's disease or thrombosthenia (Glanzmann's disease) can be disguised as hemophilia.

 Treatment

-With regret, we have to admit that with the current level of development of medicine, there is no need to talk about a complete cure for hemophilia, regardless of its type.
-But at the same time - an important note - the widespread opinion among the people about the fatality of the disease is unfounded.
-Doctors have already learned how to maintain a normal standard of living for a small patient, because hemophilia in developed countries is no longer a sentence, but a diagnosis.
+It is with regret that we have to admit that at the current level of development of medicine, there is no talk of a complete cure for hemophilia, regardless of its type.
+But at the same time – an important note – the popular opinion about the fatality of the disease is unfounded.
+Doctors have already learned how to maintain a normal standard of living for a small patient, which is why hemophilia in developed countries is no longer a sentence, but a diagnosis.
 What can doctors do to stabilize the situation?

-• Introduction of missing or missing blood factors.
-Most often, they are produced by yeast fungi with an implanted human gene.
+• Administration of missing or missing blood factors.
+They are most often produced by yeasts with an implanted human gene.

-• Injections of cryoprecipitate - a special "cocktail" based on components of natural clotting factors.
+• Injections of cryoprecipitate - a special “cocktail” based on the components of natural coagulation factors.

 Also, depending on the situation, auxiliary measures are used: